via Latest release

 Modern, highly configurable terminal app with SSH client, serial port support, and extensive plugin system.

-Tabby (formerly Terminus) is a highly configurable cross-platform terminal emulator that goes far beyond basic terminal functionality.
-Built for Windows 10, macOS, and Linux, it serves as a comprehensive replacement for standard terminals like Windows' conhost, PuTTY, macOS Terminal.app, and iTerm.
-What sets Tabby apart is its integrated approach—combining a powerful terminal emulator with built-in SSH/Telnet client, connection manager, and serial terminal capabilities all in one polished interface.
+Tabby (formerly Terminus) is a highly configurable, cross-platform terminal emulator that goes far beyond basic terminal functionality.
+Built for Windows 10, macOS, and Linux, it serves as a comprehensive replacement for standard terminals like Windows' conhost, PowerShell ISE, PuTTY, macOS Terminal.app, and iTerm.
+What sets Tabby apart is its integrated approach—combining terminal emulation with built-in SSH/Telnet clients, connection management, and serial terminal capabilities all in one application.

-Tabby is designed for power users, system administrators, and developers who need a feature-rich terminal experience with professional remote access capabilities.
-While it's not lightweight like Alacritty or ConEmu, it compensates with extensive functionality including a plugin ecosystem, web app availability, and even a portable mode on Windows.
-The project offers both stable releases and nightly builds, making it suitable for users who want cutting-edge features alongside reliability.
+Tabby is designed for power users, system administrators, and developers who need a feature-rich terminal solution.
+While it's not lightweight (the developers acknowledge this upfront), it compensates with extensive functionality including plugin support, progress detection, process completion notifications, and portable app capabilities.
+The active plugin ecosystem and theme support make it highly extensible for users who want to customize their terminal experience extensively.

 Download from https://github.com/Eugeny/tabby/releases/latest